Usca Ria LLC Has $214,000 Stock Holdings in Carrier Global Co. (NYSE:CARR)

-A number of other hedge funds and other institutional investors have also bought and sold shares of the stock.
-DAVENPORT & Co LLC increased its stake in Carrier Global by 7.0% during the 2nd quarter.
-DAVENPORT & Co LLC now owns 169,676 shares of the company’s stock worth $8,246,000 after purchasing an additional 11,109 shares in the last quarter.
-Buffington Mohr McNeal increased its stake in Carrier Global by 39.2% during the 2nd quarter.
-Buffington Mohr McNeal now owns 17,421 shares of the company’s stock worth $847,000 after purchasing an additional 4,907 shares in the last quarter.
-Grandfield & Dodd LLC bought a new stake in Carrier Global during the 2nd quarter worth approximately $220,000.
-Aptus Capital Advisors LLC increased its stake in Carrier Global by 8.4% during the 2nd quarter.
-Aptus Capital Advisors LLC now owns 55,898 shares of the company’s stock worth $2,718,000 after purchasing an additional 4,326 shares in the last quarter.
-Finally, Sequoia Financial Advisors LLC increased its stake in Carrier Global by 4.1% during the 2nd quarter.
-Sequoia Financial Advisors LLC now owns 20,909 shares of the company’s stock worth $1,016,000 after purchasing an additional 823 shares in the last quarter.
-80.07% of the stock is owned by institutional investors and hedge funds.
+Several other large investors have also recently made changes to their positions in CARR.
+Capital International Investors raised its position in shares of Carrier Global by 50.3% in the 1st quarter.
+Capital International Investors now owns 47,362,708 shares of the company’s stock valued at $1,999,679,000 after acquiring an additional 15,846,189 shares during the period.
+Nuveen Asset Management LLC increased its stake in Carrier Global by 221.7% during the 1st quarter.
+Nuveen Asset Management LLC now owns 11,436,481 shares of the company’s stock worth $482,848,000 after purchasing an additional 7,881,210 shares in the last quarter.
+Nordea Investment Management AB increased its stake in Carrier Global by 9,982.3% during the 1st quarter.
+Nordea Investment Management AB now owns 5,363,984 shares of the company’s stock worth $226,467,000 after purchasing an additional 5,310,782 shares in the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich increased its stake in Carrier Global by 19,216.0% during the 1st quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 2,683,378 shares of the company’s stock worth $113,292,000 after purchasing an additional 2,669,486 shares in the last quarter.
+Finally, Janus Henderson Group PLC increased its stake in Carrier Global by 310.6% during the 1st quarter.
+Janus Henderson Group PLC now owns 3,339,595 shares of the company’s stock worth $140,996,000 after purchasing an additional 2,526,240 shares in the last quarter.
+Institutional investors and hedge funds own 80.07% of the company’s stock.

 In other news, insider David Appel sold 34,259 shares of Carrier Global stock in a transaction on Wednesday, August 4th.
 The stock was sold at an average price of $57.38, for a total transaction of $1,965,781.42.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 0.14% of the stock is currently owned by company insiders.